 With donor restrictions: Represents resources subject to donor-imposed restrictions that will be satisfied by actions of the Foundation or the passage of time.
 The Foundation's net assets with donor restrictions consist entirely of assets of the Trust which are permanently restricted and included in with donor restrictions.
 The Foundation is the sole beneficiary of Trust distributions and Trust assets are restricted at the donor's request.
 The Trust is required by Internal Revenue Service regulations to distribute annually, 5% of the average monthly ending market values of its previous year net assets or, according to the Trust documents, distribute 100% of Trust income, whichever is greater.
 For the years ended December 31, 2022 and 2021, the Trust calculated the required 5% distribution to the Foundation based on the current year net asset values of the Trust.
-If the earnings on the assets of the Trust will be paid out to cover the remaining distribution requirement.
-Distributions from the Trust totaled \$21,607,006 and \$19,879,993 during the years ended December 31, 2022 and 20cember 31, 2022 and 20cember 31, 2022 and 20cember 31, 2022 and 2021, respectively.
+If the earnings on the assets of the Trust are not greater than or equal to the Trust's required 5% distribution, a portion of the corpus of the Trust will be paid out to cover the remaining distribution requirement.
+Distributions from the Trust totaled \$21,607,006 and \$19,879,993 during the years ended December 31, 2022 and 2021, respectively.